skytable/docs/docs/protocol/data-types.md

 - `happened\n`, the element itself

 :::note
 A typed array is currently a response specific data type (only sent by the server and never by the client).
 The `NULL`s correspond to the cases when the server can't find the requested item.
+The `NAK` is context dependent.
 :::

 ### Any array